waynodiablo/Oystercard/engineering_projects/README.md

 Here are some [strategies](./toolbox.md) to use when facing some common problems.
 Feel free to submit new issues or PRs with more questions, or different solutions!

+## Feedback

+Whenever you want please share feedback!
+Here are some options for you
+ - find a coach via slack or in person
+ - open a Github issue or pull request with your thoughts
+ - use this [feedback form](https://makersacademy.typeform.com/to/q3RjqK) to share anonymously

 ## Weekend challenge

 At the end of the 1st week of the project there's a challenge for each pathway.
 Use it as always: a tool to help you self-assess your understanding.
 There won't be a cohort review on the following Monday.